 2 tablespoons lemon juice, or to taste

 - Preheat the oven to 350F.
 Line a glass loaf pan with parchment paper and set aside.

-- In a high speed blender, blend the oats into a fine flour.
-Pour the oat flour into a bowl and then mix in the baking powder, baking soda, and poppy seed.
+- In a high speed blender, blend the oats until fine like flour.
+Pour the oat flour into a bowl and then mix in the baking powder, baking soda, and poppy seeds.
 Set the bowl aside.

 - Pour the mixture into the bowl with the oat flour.
 Stir everything together until well-combined.
 Pour the batter into the lined loaf pan.
-Spread the batter out evenly, then place it in the oven to bake for about 30-35 minutes.
-Once finished, remove the bread and allow to cool.
+Spread the batter out evenly.